Sexual Misconduct and Discrimination

 Contact: 541-382-4321

-Emergency is open 24-hours a day, 7 days a week, and staffs Sexual Assault Nurse Examiners (SANE) who provide forensic evidence collection (SAFE exam).
-It is recommended that a person going for exam call ahead to lessen wait times as the SANE staff is on-call during off hours.
+Open 24 hours a day, 7 days a week, and staffs Sexual Assault Nurse Examiners (SANE) who provide forensic evidence collection (SAFE exam).
+It is recommended that a person going for an exam call ahead to lessen wait times as the SANE staff is on-call during off hours.

 6.3.3.
 Hatfield Marine Science Center and Newport Area